We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 With their latest film Dog of God (2024), the Ābele brothers once again challenge audiences with a visually daring and thematically provocative work that solidifies their reputation as two of the most original filmmakers in contemporary European genre cinema.

-Lauris Ābele will be attending the screening of Dog of God on September 28.
+Lauris Ābele will be attending the screening of Dog of God on October 28.

 Harijs Grundmanis is a Latvian designer, illustrator, and screenwriter based in Riga.
 His creative practice bridges graphic design, alternative film posters, and visual storytelling, often defined by what he calls a comic-realism style—a vivid blend of illustrative energy and cinematic detail.